nurzhanzhanuzak/eventsourcing/docs/topics/domain.rst

 which are used in the library to resolve a given topic to a Python object, and to construct a topic for a given Python object.

-Topics are used when serialising domain events, to create references to domain event class objects.
-Topic strings are also used in "created" events, to identify an aggregate class object.
-Topics are also used to identify infrastructure factory class objects, and in other places too, such as identifying the cipher and compressor classes to be used by an application, and to identify the timezone object to be used when creating timestamps.
+Topics are used when serialising domain events, to identify a domain event class.
+Topics are used in "created" events, to identify an aggregate class.
+Topics are also used to identify infrastructure factory class objects, the recorder classes constructed by an infrastructure factory, the cipher and compressor classes used by an application, and the timezone object used when creating timezone-aware datetime objects.

 .. code-block:: python